Television in the United States: History of American television

 Over the course of the 1960s and 1970s, concurrent with the development of color television, the evolution of television led to an event colloquially known as the rural purge; genres such as the panel game show, western, variety show, barn dance and rural-oriented sitcom all met their demise in favor of newer, more modern series targeted at wealthier suburban and urban viewers.
+The rural purge was largely initiated by CBS and other influential networks, impacting the entirety of the industry.
 Around the same time, videotape became a more affordable alternative to film for recording programs.

 Stations across the country also produced their own local programs.
 Usually carried live, they ranged from simple advertisements to game shows and children's shows that often featured clowns and other offbeat characters.
 Local programs could often be popular and profitable, but concerns about product promotion led them to almost completely disappear by the mid-1970s.
 The last remaining locally originated shows on American television as of 2016 are local newscasts, public affairs shows and some brokered programming (such as talk-lifestyle shows) paid for by advertisers.

 Subscription television networks emerged in the late 1970s, first as over-the-air encrypted enterprises such as OnTV and SelecTV.
 Subscription television largely migrated to cable television through the early 1980s, as providers began to offer dedicated channels alongside local and out-of-market broadcast stations and cable service gradually expanded to more metropolitan areas.
 Analog television receive-only had a brief uptick in popularity during the mid-1980s, but never achieved competitive parity with cable providers of the time.
 Direct-broadcast satellite television experienced its breakout in the mid-1990s, with the emergence of digital (DSS) transmission; it has been growing in significance since then – spurring the emergence of multinational conglomerates such as Fox.
 As the number of outlets for potential new television channels increased, this also introduced the threat of audience fracturing, in that it would become more difficult to attain a critical mass of viewers in this highly competitive market.

 Infomercials were legalized in 1984, approximately the same time that cable television became widespread.
 Over the course of the 1980s and 1990s, stations began airing infomercials – as well as news and entertainment programs – throughout the night instead of signing off; infomercials also began to overtake other less-watched dayparts (such as weekends and during the daytime), which forced series that would otherwise be syndicated onto cable networks or off the air entirely.
 Cable networks have also begun selling infomercial space, usually in multiple-hour blocks in the early morning hours, while some dedicated channels devoted to infomercials have also launched since the early 1990s.
 Infomercials have earned a reputation as a medium for advertising scams and products of dubious quality, although by the same token, they have proven to be a successful method of selling products.